 Yes, Shiny applications can scale.
 They just need the appropriate architecture.
-Check our case study and architecture description blog posts to learn how we are building large scale apps.
+Check our case study and architecture description blog posts to learn how we are building large-scale apps.
 As a general rule, you should always check how your app is performing in extreme usage conditions.
-The source code should be profiled and optimised.
+The source code should be profiled and optimized.
 The application’s heavy usage can be tested with RStudio’s recent package shinyloadtest.
 It will help you estimate how many users your application can support and where the bottlenecks are located.
-It is achieved by recording the “typical” user session and then replaying it in parallel on the huge scale.
+It is achieved by recording the “typical” user session and then replaying it in parallel on a huge scale.

 So, please test.
 Test automatically, early, and often.